-The IOM has also highlighted that migrants in Thailand are allowed to join trade unions, but they cannot form unions or sit on boards of unions.
-This is significant because unions in Thailand have tended to focus on collective bargaining to protect the position of Thai workers.
-The restriction on forming unions or participating in their leadership means that migrants have limited influence over the union's agenda, often resulting in a lack of focus on migrant-specific issues.
-Furthermore, this limitation perpetuates a power imbalance between Thai workers and migrants, hindering the latter's ability to fully advocate for their rights and benefits.
+The IOM has highlighted that migrants in Thailand are allowed to join trade unions, but they cannot form unions or sit on boards of unions.
+As unions in Thailand have tendedthe power to focus on collective bargaining to protect the position of Thai workers, yhethe restriction on forming unions or participating in their leadership could mean that migrants have limited influence over the union's agenda, often resulting in a lack of focus on migrant-specific issues.